lucas-homer/cohort-002-skill-building/exercises/06-memory-project-work/06.01-semantic-recall-on-memories/explainer/readme.md

 We're going to integrate memories into our chat agent so it can recall relevant facts about the user during conversations.

+Recommendation: hand-code this commit.
+Figuring out how to frame the memories in the system prompt is a nice challenge.

 ### Steps To Complete

 #### Import Memory Search Functions